What is a brass core chip?

 To conclude otherwise would require finding that either separately or in collusion, David Whalen and Dean Porter were lying about a matter which they had to know would create the possibility of significant repercussions for a long-term and well-known member of the club.
 I found no basis upon which to believe that they were doing so.

-The sale of the chip under these conditions was a violation of paragraph 6 of the CC&GTCC Code of Ethics, which requires members:
+The sale of the chip under these conditions was a violation of paragraph 6 of the CCA Code of Ethics, which requires members:

 6. Not to sell, exhibit, produce nor advertise non-genuines, copies, reproductions or restrikes of any item unless their nature is clearly indicated as such.